 Despite my temptation I didn't walk in and ask to have a go, and continued on until I found a shop selling large water bottles but with a blue band on the window saying "Police".
 It took a couple of minutes, and a difficult conversation with an old lady, to realise that I had understood Uncle Yellow correctly, but had refused to accept it.
 The police station had moved.

 Not wishing to appear as though I'd gone the wrong way, I continued in the direction I'd been walking only to realise a minute later I was just making my way back even longer.
 I realised I wasn't in London and did a very un-British thing and turned around and walked back the other way (hoping no-one noticed of course).
 I went back the way I'd come and this time my temptation got the better of me when walking past the music place.
-I ventured in and was immediately surrounded the young girls that I assumed were there for music lessons.
+I ventured in and was immediately surrounded by the young girls that I assumed were there for music lessons.
 I asked if I could have a quick tinkle and they all shouted for the teacher, who was upstairs.
 She came down and said of course I could.

 It's a very strange thing for me.
 My favourite purchase over the last 10 years is (except for our place in Pingguo) my digital piano.
 It's allowed me to get back into playing after 20 years because you can plug in headphones and not disturb people.
 I should have got one years ago.
 But having an audience makes it so so different.
 I know how easy it must be to score a penalty when no-one's looking but in the World Cup in front of 80,000 people and a quarter of the world and some just can't do it.
 For me it's not 80,000 people, but even recording myself playing the piano almost completely changes the way I play.
 At least until I get into it and forget about the outside influence.
 I think those professional musicians must either have a way of shutting out the outside world when performing, or somehow their personality is bordering on the sociopathic in order just not to be aware of others.